Eat your yard–make your world more beautiful with edible flowers

 The best choices for edible flowers vary depending on your location, but wherever you live, consider a rose bush.
 The flowers are classically beautiful, long-lasting, and the edible petals have both a delicious flavor and dozens of uses.
 You can infuse a syrup or oil with the delicate taste of rose, candy the petals to decorate desserts, chop and add to the base for a fruit sorbet, steep in tea, flavor vinegar for a salad dressing, etc.

-other edible flowers to try on the East Coast include:
+Edible flowers to try on the East Coast include

 Lilac – Offers slightly bitter, lemony flavor.
 Blooms in late spring, early summer.

 Dandelion – This common weed has dozens of uses.
 The root can be steeped as a drink, the flowers into wine and the bitter greens sauteed or in salads.